 Creating your will and documenting all the stuff you’ll one day leave behind can be quite the challenge.
 Perhaps you’re thinking ‘why bother if I’m not even gonna be around to enjoy the result of my efforts?’
 Understandable, but you might be overlooking a few very welcome upsides you can already benefit from during your lifetime!
+Those are all relevant to the benefits of creating a home inventory.
 Let’s go through them together.

 After having created an up-to-date home inventory you can enjoy the following benefits:

 Your net worth is the amount by which your assets exceed your liabilities, or what you have versus what you need to pay off.
 Assets include investments, bank accounts, brokerage accounts, retirement funds, real estate, and personal items like your car or jewellery.
 Liabilities include your mortgage, loans, credit card debt, student loans, and any other debt.
 Your financial account(s) and debts are the easy part, as you can easily check your balance.

 But this isn’t your entire net worth yet.
 Your personal items form the part of your net worth that isn’t quantified until you put pen to paper (or finger to phone screen?).
 The worth of your personal items will vary over the years as they get more use (down in value) or become more rare (up in value).
 That’s why having a list of your items is most important.
 With Myend you can create this list by taking pictures of them.
 You can write down their value in the note field and you can change this whenever you want or need.